In this article, we detail all the advantages of telecommuting, for both employers and employees. Spoiler alert: there are some disadvantages too.

 Companies that have implemented empowerment within their organization in a professional manner have seen a positive influence on the overall performance of their organization.

-Moreover, in Éric Albert's book Sharing power is possible, we learn that some of these companies have seen their growth increase by 20% in less than six months.
+Moreover, in Éric Albert's book Sharing power is possible, we learn that some of these companies have seen their growth increase by 20% in less than 6 months.
+This growth is possible because empowerment improves:

 There is no magic formula when implementing empowerment in your business.
 However, we have identified 5 steps you can use.